pnpm/pnpm.io/docs/cli/exec.md

 The name of the current package is available through the environment variable `PNPM_PACKAGE_NAME`.

-### --resume-from &lt;package_name\>

-Added in: v7.22.0

-Resume execution from a particular project.
-This can be useful if you are working with a large workspace and you want to restart a build at a particular project without running through all of the projects that precede it in the build order.

 #### Examples

 Prune `node_modules` installations for all packages: